-The aircraft is equipped with a self-protection suite installed internally.
+The aircraft is equipped with an internally installed self-protection suite.
 Mirage 2000-5 carries the ICMS mk2 automated integrated countermeasures system from Thales.

 ICMS mk2 incorporates a receiver and associated signal processing system in the nose section for the detection of missile command data links.